Update methods¶

 Two top-level variables are provided to the template:

 .AppNameis the name of the application that is being updated.AppChangesis a list of changes that were performed by the update.
-Each entry in this list is a struct providing the following information for each change:.Imageholds the full name of the image that was updated.OldTagholds the tag name or SHA digest previous to the update.NewTagholds the tag name or SHA digest that was updated to
+Each entry in this list is a struct providing the following information for each change:.Imageholds the full name of the image that was updated.OldTagholds the tag name or SHA digest previous to the update.NewTagholds the tag name or SHA digest that was updated to.Labelsis a map of the labels contained in the created Docker/OCI image, and in case no labels are being assigned to created image, an empty map is created

 In order to test a template before configuring it for use in Image Updater,